polterguy/aista-jekyll/README.md

 # Aista Jekyll Theme

 This is a Jekyll theme created for Aista, Ltd, and more specifically [Magic Cloud](https://polterguy.github.io/) to document our project(s).
-If you want to use it for your own sites, you're welcome to do so.
+If you want to use it for your own sites, you're welcome to do so under the terms of Creative Commons Share-Alike version 3, implying you'll have to keep the back link to our site.

 ## Installation